 Chapter 1: Introduction to Domestic Relations Law

 - A. Brief History of Domestic Relations Law

 - B. Development of the Rights of Women

 - C. Government Regulation of Marriage

+Cases and Statutes:

 Loving v.
-Virginia

-In this case, the Supreme Court struck down a Virginia ban on interracial marriages.
+Virginia In this case, the Supreme Court struck down a Virginia ban on interracial marriages.
 Although this is more an equal protection case than a family law case, per se, this case does demonstrate how the power of the state and federal governments to control domestic relations is also subject to the civil rights guaranteed by the Constitution.
 Orr v.
-Orr

-This was a landmark Supreme Court case in which the Court reversed the Alabama alimony statute because it authorized courts only to order that husbands pay alimony and not to order than wives do so.
+Orr This was a landmark Supreme Court case in which the Court reversed the Alabama alimony statute because it authorized courts only to order that husbands pay alimony and not to order than wives do so.
 The Court rules that this violated the "equal protection" clause of the U.S. Constitution as it treated the genders differently without sufficient justification.

-CLASS TWO PRE-RECORDED

-This class will focus on the types of contracts available to parties contemplating marriage, including the requirements needed for enforcement of premarital agreements and ante-nuptial contracts.
+CLASS 2 This class will focus on the types of contracts available to parties contemplating marriage, including the requirements needed for enforcement of premarital agreements and ante-nuptial contracts.
 We will focus on the reasons why pre-nuptial agreements are necessary and the considerations that go into drafting a prenuptial agreement.
 We will also look at a sample pre-nuptial agreement and discuss the considerations that go into drafting its various provisions.

-Chapter 2: Contracts Related to Marriage

-- A. Contracts Preventing or Promoting Marriage - B. Premarital Agreements/ Antenuptial Contracts https://lawshelf.com/videos/entry/family-law-prenuptial-agreements
+Chapter 2: Contracts Related to Marriage - A. Contracts Preventing or Promoting Marriage - B. Premarital Agreements/ Antenuptial Contracts Documents for Review:

-- Sample Pre-nuptial Agreement
+- Sample Pre-nuptial Agreement Suggested Videos:

-NOTE: There will not be class on Wednesday, March 5.

-Assignment 1 Part 1 can be completed at this point.

-CLASS THREE

-This class will consist of a Lexis tutorial/ assignment walkthrough.
+https://lawshelf.com/videos/entry/family-law-prenuptial-agreements Assignment 1 Part 1 can be completed at this point.
+CLASS 3 This class will consist of a Lexis tutorial/ assignment walkthrough.
 The instructor will use a research assignment from a past or current course to demonstrate the manner in which an assignment should be researched and composed.
 The instructor will walk the students through the various Lexis databases and explain to students how to most efficiently use the Lexis system to complete research assignments.
 Various general aspects of navigating Lexis, including Shepardizing, seeking and finding appropriate search databases, getting a document by citation, etc., may be explored.
 The Instructor will also discuss how to most effectively plan, outline, organize and draft research assignments.
 Model answers and/or past student submissions may be used to illustrate what a "4" assignment looks like and how to compose one.

-CLASS FOUR

-Wednesday, March 12, 2025

-In this class, we will look at agreements involving relationship other than marriage, including cohabitation.
+CLASS 4 In this class, we will look at agreements involving relationship other than marriage, including cohabitation.
 We will discuss the circumstances under which such agreements are enforceable and the extent to which the courts will enforce an unspoken "agreement" between parties who are not married.
 We will look at the modern concept of "palimony" in this connection.
 We will also focus on contracts or promises to marry (including the statute of frauds issues that apply) and remedies for breach of such promises.

-- Chapter 2: Contracts Related to Marriage

-- C. Suits for Breach of Promise to Marry

-- D. Cohabitation Agreements
+Chapter 2: Contracts Related to Marriage C. Suits for Breach of Promise to Marry D. Cohabitation Agreements Documents for Review:

 - Temporary Orders

-CLASS FIVE
+CLASS 5

 This class will focus on the formalities of marriage, specifically what it takes to achieve a valid marriage.
 Next, we will analyze the legal effects of an invalid marriage, including the steps needed to correct the problem.
 These rules become more complicated when more than one state's laws are involved; therefore, we briefly discuss how to resolve these conflicts of law.

+Courseware Reading: